exerpteam/odin-drop-in/docs/design/SYSTEM_OVERVIEW.md

 The ODIN Drop-in component is designed to offer a balance between providing a consistent base appearance and allowing host applications to customize it to fit their branding.

 ### 5.1.
-Core Component Styling (`@exerp/odin-dropin-core`)
+Core Component Styling (`@exerp/odin-dropin-core`) and OdinPay.js v2 Theming

 *   **No Shadow DOM:** The `<exerp-odin-cc-form>` web component is configured with `shadow: false`.
-This means that its internal styles are not encapsulated within a Shadow DOM boundary but are applied directly to the document.
+Its internal styles are applied directly to the document, allowing host applications to override them.
-*   **Internal CSS:** The component has its own CSS file (`exerp-odin-cc-form.css`) that defines the basic layout, structure, and minimal appearance for elements it renders directly (e.g., container divs, labels, the visible submit button, error message containers).
+*   **Core Component's Own CSS:** The component uses `exerp-odin-cc-form.css` for basic layout and structure of elements it renders directly (e.g., the overall container, field labels, the `div.odin-field-container` wrappers for OdinPay.js fields, the visible submit button, error message displays).
-*   **`OdinPay.js` Input Field Styling:** The actual payment input fields (card number, expiry, CVC, postal code for cards; account number, routing/transit numbers for bank account) are rendered by `OdinPay.js` as iframes.
+*   **`OdinPay.js` v2 Input Field Styling (via Theme Object):**
+    *   The actual payment input fields (card number, expiry, CVC, bank account details, etc.) are rendered by OdinPay.js v2 within iframes.
-    *   The `<exerp-odin-cc-form>` component passes a basic, hardcoded theme object during the `OdinPay()` initialization.
-This theme object allows for some control over the appearance of the inputs within the iframes (e.g., font family, font size, invalid state color), as supported by `OdinPay.js`.
+    *   The `<exerp-odin-cc-form>` component receives a theme configuration object (as `themeConfigProp`) from the `@exerp/odin-dropin` facade.
+This theme object must conform to OdinPay.js v2's **flat structure**, allowing CSS properties (like `fontFamily`, `fontSize`, `color`, `backgroundColor`, `padding`) and pseudo-selectors (like `::placeholder`, `:hover`, `:focus`, `invalid`) to be applied directly.
+    *   This theme object is passed to `OdinPay()` during its initialization.
+It styles the elements *inside* the OdinPay.js iframes.
+    *   If no theme is provided by the host application (via the facade), the core component passes an empty theme object (`{}`) to `OdinPay()`, allowing OdinPay.js v2's own default internal styles to apply.
+    *   **Crucially, the OdinPay.js v2 theme object does NOT control borders, box-shadows, or the overall structural styling (e.g., dimensions, margins) of the containers into which the iframe fields are mounted.** These aspects must be styled externally by the host application (see Section 5.2).

 ### 5.2.
-Host Application Styling Capabilities
+Host Application Styling Strategy for v2

-*   **Direct CSS Targeting:** Due to `shadow: false`, host applications can directly target and style the internal elements of the `<exerp-odin-cc-form>` component using standard CSS selectors (e.g., by targeting class names like `.odin-submit-button`, `.odin-field-container`, or element IDs if stable ones are exposed and documented).
-This provides significant flexibility for the host application to override default styles and align the component's look and feel with its own design system.
-*   **Submit Button:** A key example is the submit button.
-While the core component provides a functional button, the host application is expected to apply its own styling to ensure visual consistency (as demonstrated in the `apps/demo` Vue application).
+With OdinPay.js v2, host applications have a two-pronged approach to customize the appearance of the ODIN Drop-in:

+1.  **Styling OdinPay.js Internal Fields (via `theme` prop):**
+    *   To customize the appearance of elements *inside* the OdinPay.js iframes (e.g., input text font, color, background color, padding, placeholder styles, hover/focus effects on inputs), the host application provides an `OdinV2ThemeConfig` object to the `theme` parameter of the `OdinDropin` constructor.
+    *   This theme object must follow OdinPay.js v2's flat structure.
+Refer to the `@exerp/odin-dropin` README.md for examples.

+2.  **Styling Drop-in Component Structure and Field Containers (via External CSS):**
+    *   Due to the `<exerp-odin-cc-form>` web component using `shadow: false`, host applications can directly apply CSS to style:
+        *   **Field Containers:** The `div` elements that `<exerp-odin-cc-form>` renders to host each OdinPay.js input field (or group of fields like Card Information).
+These containers typically have a class like `.odin-input` (where OdinPay mounts its field) and are wrapped by `.odin-field-container`. **This is where styles like `border`, `border-radius`, `box-shadow`, and `background-color` for the input "boxes" must be applied.**
+        *   **Other Drop-in Elements:** Elements rendered directly by `<exerp-odin-cc-form>`, such as the main submit button (`.odin-submit-button`), field labels, and error message containers.
+    *   This allows the host application to integrate the drop-in's structural appearance (borders, spacing, button styles) seamlessly with its own design system.
+    *   The `apps/demo` application provides examples of this external CSS styling.

-*   **Layout and Sizing:** The host application controls the overall size and positioning of the drop-in component by styling the container element into which it is mounted.
+*   **Layout and Sizing:** The host application continues to control the overall size (e.g., `max-width`) and positioning of the entire drop-in component by styling the container element into which `OdinDropin` is mounted.

 ## 6. Development & Testing Workflow Overview